 Cannabis excess linked to bone thinning

-People who regularly smoke large amounts of cannabis have reduced bone density and are more prone to fractures, research has found.
+October 2016: Researchers have found that people who regularly smoke large amounts of cannabis have reduced bone density and are more prone to fractures.

 Fractures were more common in heavy users compared to non-users, the study found.
 Moderate users, however, showed no difference from non-users.

 The study is funded by Arthritis Research UK.